Even the Student Council Has Its Holes!

-(生徒会にも穴はある!, Seitokai ni mo Ana wa Aru!) is a Japanese yonkoma manga series written and illustrated by Muchimaro.
+Even the Student Council Has Its Holes! (生徒会にも穴はある!, Seitokai ni mo Ana wa Aru!) is a Japanese yonkoma manga series written and illustrated by Muchimaro.
 It has been serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine since April 2022.
-An anime television series adaptation produced by Passione has been announced.
+An anime television series adaptation produced by Passione is set to premiere in October 2026.

 Plot

 In prestigious Fujinasu Academy, a private high school on the outskirts of town, Ume Mizunoe, a young literary enthusiast, agrees to join the student council in order to avoid having to repeat a year.
 However, the members of the student council happen to be a very strange bunch of individuals.